Jopyth/MMM-Remote-Control/tests/README.md

 ## What we deliberately skip (and why)

-- **Router-to-handler wiring:** Express route-mapping tests were dropped because they duplicated framework behaviour and were brittle whenever routes were reordered.
+- **Router-to-handler wiring:** Express route-mapping tests were dropped because they duplicated framework behavior and were brittle whenever routes were reordered.
 Manual smoke tests or integration tests are a better fit.
 - **System commands and hardware control (`shutdown`, `reboot`, monitor control):** they depend on Raspberry Pi hardware privileges and side effects we can’t safely stub in CI.
 - **Front-end DOM or E2E coverage:** Rendering happens in the MagicMirror browser context; replicating it would require Puppeteer/Electron harnesses that are heavy relative to the payoff.
 - **“Pass-through” notification wrappers:** Flows that simply forward parameters (`HIDE_ALERT`, `SHOW_ALERT`, etc.) are exercised indirectly by higher-level tests; duplicating them would be noise.
 - **Git/network dependent paths:** Update and install code paths require repositories and network access.
 We guard their public contract via `getExternalApiByGuessing`/menu tests instead.

-Documenting these gaps helps us recognise when a change might require a different kind of test (manual check, integration smoke, etc.).
+Documenting these gaps helps us recognize when a change might require a different kind of test (manual check, integration smoke, etc.).

 ## Fixtures and shims